 For instance, per estate law, the executor is authorized to pay necessary taxes and debts from the estate’s resources.
 Notably, it needs to be done before the distribution of property amongst the beneficiaries.
 If the estate’s assets aren’t ample, estate law stipulates a distribution sequence for remaining resources.
 In such cases, the rule of “abatement” reflects the sequence in which assets are used for paying off the liabilities of an estate.

-In sum, probate process guarantees a lawful and orderly transmission of a decedent’s assets.
+In sum, the probate process guarantees a lawful and orderly transmission of a decedent’s assets.
 It amplifies the indispensable contribution of estate law, which sets the frame for a smoother, compendium settlement of the estate, safeguarding every stakeholder’s interests.

 Estate Law and Taxes